portworx/lcfs/lcfs/README.md

 blocks are allocated for storing data and linked from the inode.
-When a file gets fragmented, i.e. when whole file data could not be stored contiguously on disk, then additional blocks are allocated to track file page offsets and corresponding disk locations where data is stored.
-Such blocks, called bmap blocks are linked from the inode as well.
+When a file gets fragmented, i.e. when whole file data could not be stored contiguously on disk, then additional blocks are allocated to track file page offsets and corresponding disk locations where data is stored, in extent format.
+Such blocks, called emap blocks are linked from the inode as well.
 If the file has extended attributes, those are stored in additional blocks and linked from the inode as well.
-As of now, directories, bmap blocks and extended attribute blocks are keeping entries as a sequential list and those should be switched to use better data structures like B-trees etc in future.
+As of now, directories, emap blocks and extended attribute blocks are keeping entries as a sequential list and those should be switched to use better data structures like B-trees etc in future.

 All the inodes in a layer can be reached from the superblock of the layer.
 Every inode block is tracked in blocks linked from the superblock.
 Inodes are not stored in any particular oder on disk and inodes have their inode number within the inode.

-All metadata (superblocks, inodes, directories, bmap, extended attributes etc) are cached in memory always (this may change in future).
+All metadata (superblocks, inodes, directories, emap, extended attributes etc) are cached in memory always (this may change in future).
 They are read from disk when file system is mounted and written out when file system is unmounted.